caesaralpha/tunaiku/README.md

 # tunaiku
-All Script and Data are located inside "Tunaiku" forlder
+All Script and Data are located inside "Tunaiku" folder
 1. Split a file which has n number of schema def.
 And store them in a dict of lists(no 3rd party imports) input : a text file with comma delimiter has around 15 different schema data , split it accordingly\
 Answer:\